Filter table data

 virginicaNonMatchingPetalWidths = virginica.whereNotIn(versicolor, "PetalWidthCM")

-Unlike naturalJoin, whereIn can be used when there is more than one matching value in the right table for values in the left table.
-This is true of join as well, but whereIn is faster at returning matching rows than join.
+Unlike naturalJoin, whereIn works when more than one value in the right table matches values in the left table. join also handles this, but whereIn returns matching rows faster than join.

-whereIn only provides filtering and does not allow columns to be added from the right table.
-In some cases, it may be desirable to use whereIn to filter and then join to add columns from the right table.
+whereIn only provides filtering and does not allow adding columns from the right table.
+You may want to use whereIn to filter and then join to add columns from the right table.
 This provides similar performance to naturalJoin while still allowing matches from the right table.

-Filtering by row index removes unwanted data at the top, middle, or end of a table.
-Row indices can be chosen on their own or by percentage of the total size of a table.
+Filtering by row position removes unwanted data at the beginning, middle, or end of a table.
+You can specify row positions as absolute values or as a percentage of the total table size.

 The following example uses head, tail, and slice to keep only the first, middle, and last 10 rows of iris, respectively.